Vinschers/vinschers.github.io/content/archive/telecom-paris/data-science/data-mining/page-rank/index.md

 {{< notice theorem >}}
 {{< markdown >}}

-If a Markov chain is irreducible and aperiodic, then the Markov chain converges to its (unique) stationary distribution.
+If a Markov chain is irreducible and aperiodic (ergodic), then the Markov chain converges to its (unique) stationary distribution.

 {{< /markdown >}}
 {{< /notice >}}